elifcansuyildiz/ImprovingDiseaseDetectionBySymmetricFeatures/README.md

 # Improving Disease Detection with Deep Learning by Examining the Symmetrical Features of the Lungs

 In this thesis, we analyze chest X-rays by exploiting symmetry features to classify a patient as diseased or healthy.
 We implement a symmetry-aware deep learning model which utilizes Siamese Network with DenseNet as a feature extractor.
 Additionally, the model includes a symmetry-aware contrastive learning approach to process the symmetry differences in features.
 We investigate two different approaches for processing chest X-rays in the deep learning pipeline.
 The former is processing the entire X-ray scan while the latter is separating the left and right lungs to obtain the prime features of each lung independently.
 Furthermore, to support the model to exploit symmetry features effectively, we develop an alignment module to make the lung fields symmetric in the vertical line.
-To evaluate the proposed model, we compare the classification performance of our model with baseline models, DenseNet and Mask R-CNN.
+To evaluate the proposed model, we compare the classification performance of our model with baseline models, CheXNet and Mask R-CNN.

 ### Visual Outputs

-In the following figure, ground truth labels with the original images, probability maps of our proposed symmetry-aware models, heat maps of the CheXNet baseline model and bounding boxes of the Mask R-CNN baseline model are presented, respectively.
+In the following figure, ground truth labels with the original images, probability maps of our proposed symmetry-aware models ($\text{SASN}_{\text{vanilla}}$ and$\text{SASN}_{\text{split}}$), heat maps of the CheXNet baseline model and bounding boxes predictions of the Mask R-CNN baseline model are presented, respectively.

 <img src="outputs/probability_maps.png" alt="probability_maps" style="zoom:50%;" />

-In the following figure, ground truth labels and distance maps of our proposed symmetry-aware models are presented, respectively.
+In the following figure, ground truth labels and distance maps of our proposed symmetry-aware models, $\text{SASN}_{\text{vanilla}}$ and $\text{SASN}_{\text{split}}$, are presented, respectively.

 <img src="outputs/distance_maps.png" alt="distance_maps" style="zoom:50%;" />